Mythology of Fringe: The parallel universe

-The World Trade Center towers were unaffected by the September 11th attacks in the parallel universe, leaving them as a landmark for the alternate world's Manhattan skyline.
+The World Trade Center towers were unaffected by the September 11th attacks in the parallel universe, leaving them as a landmark for the alternate world's Manhatan skyline.

 While the show is based in the prime universe, several of the events are driven by the influence of the parallel universe.
 The existence of the parallel universe was postulated by Walter and William while under the influence of psychedelic drugs, and they were able to create a window-like device to observe the universe from their own.
 They later theorized ways of transporting objects from one universe to the other; one involves the use of frequency harmonics to send objects across at certain times, although through conservation of mass, an object of similar mass would be brought back some time later.